Platforms, technical facilities, infrastructure, and services

 - Water and Human Microbiology Platform (Mi2H) A second-year-level facility enabling integrated approaches to the microbiological analysis of water and human samples.

-- "Molecular Biology" Technical Facility which enables the generation of genetic data necessary for characterizing biodiversity and conducting phylogenetic and population genetic studies, as well as for studying genome structure, organism adaptation, and gene function in species or communities of interest.
+- "Molecular Biology" Technical Facility which generates the genetic data necessary for characterizing biodiversity and conducting studies in phylogenetics and population genetics, as well as for studying genome structure, organism adaptation, and gene function in species or communities of interest.

 Chemical, biological, biotechnological, and physiological analyses